rangle/augury/README.md

 3. Run `gulp build`
 4. Navigate to chrome://extensions and enable Developer Mode.
 5. Choose "Load unpacked extension"
-6. In the dialog, open the directory you just cloned, and select the 'app' subdirectory.
+6. In the dialog, open the directory you just cloned.

 To try out with an example application, refer to instructions in example-app/README.md